-4. Painting Work Practices Procedures:
+4. Painting Practices:

-a.
-All architectural coating containers used to apply the contents therein to a surface directly from the container by pouring, siphoning, brushing, rolling, padding, ragging or other means, shall be closed when not in use.
-These architectural coating containers include, but are not limited to, drums, buckets, cans, pails, trays, or other application containers.
-Containers of any VOC containing materials used for thinning and cleanup shall also be closed when not in use., used or unused, All VOC-containing materials including, but not limited to, coatings, thinners, cleanup solvents, surface preparation solvents, and other associated solvents shall be stored and disposed of in nonabsorbent and nonleaking containers equipped with tight-fitting covers.
-All covers shall be in place unless adding material to or removing material from the containers, the containers are empty, or doing maintenance/inspection of the containers.
+All architectural coating containers used to apply the contents therein to a surface directly from the container by pouring, siphoning, brushing, rolling, padding, ragging or other means, shall be closed when not in use. -These architectural coating containers include, but are not limited to, drums, buckets, cans, pails, trays, or other application containers.- Containers of any VOC-containing materials used for thinning and cleanup shall also be closed when not in use.